Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Custom Scripts & CSS -->

-The United States faces a persistent nursing shortage, leading healthcare institutions to seek various solutions.
+The United States and Canada face a persistent nursing shortage, leading healthcare institutions to seek various solutions.
 One significant strategy is the recruitment of internationally educated nurses (IENs).
-This raises important questions: What challenges do IENs typically face when integrating into the U.S. healthcare system?
-How can we effectively support their success?
+This raises important questions: What challenges do IENs typically face when integrating into U.S. and Canadian healthcare systems?
+How can nurse educators effectively support their success?

 Addressing Nurse Shortages